Table of contents

 How long do you decarboxylate for?

-The period you should decarb your cannabis depends on the temperature you’re using to heat it.
-Lower temperatures take longer to decarboxylate cannabis, while higher temperatures will expedite the process.
+Marijuana’s decarb temp and time go hand-in-hand.
+The length of time you should decarb your cannabis depends on the temperature you’re using to heat it.
+Lower temperatures take a longer period to decarboxylate cannabis, while higher temperatures will expedite the process.
 One scientific study suggests that decarbing cannabis for 110 minutes at 110 degrees Fahrenheit (43.33 degrees Celsius) is optimal for activating THC.

 Do cannabinoids all decarboxylate at the same temperature?

-No, there are differences in the temperature different cannabinoids will decarboxylate at.
-In general, though, it is best to keep decarboxylation temperatures to about 230 – 240 degrees Fahrenheit or about 110 – 115 degrees Celsius to retain cannabinoid content.
+No, there are differences in the specific temperatures that different cannabinoids will decarboxylate at.
+In general, though, it is best to keep your decarboxylation temps to about 230-240 degrees Fahrenheit or about 110-115 degrees Celsius to retain cannabinoid content.